Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

   16--20        30                                20
   ------------- --------------------------------- ------------------------

+### Create Magic Items
-**Create Magic Items:** A deity of rank 1 or higher can create magic items related to its portfolio without any requisite item creation feat, provided that the deity possesses all other prerequisites for the item.
+A deity of rank 1 or higher can create magic items related to its portfolio without any requisite item creation feat, provided that the deity possesses all other prerequisites for the item.
 The maximum item value a deity can create is a function of its divine